 Once AI scientists are able to engineer sentient circuits equivalent to brain circuits such as the nucleus accumbens (responsible for reward feelings), the cingulate cortex (responsible for emotion formation) and other sentient circuits, along with the equivalent of hormones and neurotransmitters, then these could be integrated into artificial intelligent systems (with time to learn to adapt to these new circuits) to create a fully sentient specie.
 We will have have invented, not just a new species, but a new kingdom of life that dropped its reliance on DNA and got rid of all diseases, parasites, viruses, and bacteria and they will no longer need to kill living things to keep themselves alive.
 Their life spans would be unlimited and they won't need to wake up in the middle of the night to pee!

 An average human brain has around 86 billion neurons and each neuron has thousands of synapses.
 An electronic brain's artificial synapses would need to match the number of of synapses in a human brain.
 The first synthetic brains would be too huge to put into robots.
 Besides, there's no need to give robots consciousness because, why risk sentience in risky mining operations?
 Instead, imagine a conscious artificial brain controlling the robots from within a spacecraft.
 The spaceship itself, would serve as a conscious "body" and its robots as the workers and maintenance crews.
 Note we humans have our own workers and maintenance crews installed into our bodies doing immune maintenance work, digesting food, etc. They are the beneficial microbiota in our bodies that outnumber our human cells.

 It is these space mining spaceships with robot miners and artificial sentient commanders that would serve as the best candidates for space explorations beyond our solar system.
-Imagine a mission consisting of a fleet of spacecraft along with mining ships and manufacturing factories, being sent into deep space.
-And once that happens, the genesis of alien life could take hold throughout space.
+Once an infrastructure is built in space that includes mining & processing ships, manufacturing, engineering, R&D, etc. then Imagine a mission consisting of a fleet of these spacecraft being sent into deep space.
+And once that happens, the genesis of alien life could take hold in space without the need for planets and stars.